PineSeedAI/inference-z-image-uv/README.md

 3. Caches everything for future runs
 4. Runs the script

-### Note: First run will be slower (cloning diffusers repo), subsequent runs are instant.
+### Note: First run will be slower (cloning diffusers repo), subsequent runs are cached.

 #### Why a directory instead of a single script?